vinayakkankanwadi/startStopInterval/README.md

 ========
 It would be nice if one had a function to start and stop a particular function executing at specified intervals.
 Thus the need for "startStopInterval" to make it simple and easy.
+This is intended to
+- start and stop a function
-This will not only start and stop one function but multiple functions.
+- start and stop multiple functions
+- pass arguments to function(s)
+- provide interval to function(s)

 Install
 ========